gbv/login-server/README.md

 ## JWTs
 login-server offers JSON Web Tokens that can be used to authenticate against other services (like [jskos-server](https://github.com/gbv/jskos-server)). [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) is used for signing the tokens.

 By default, a new RSA keypair is generated when the application is first started (2048 bits, using [node-rsa](https://github.com/rzcoder/node-rsa)).
-This generated keypair will be available in `./private.key` and `./public.key`.
+This generated keypair will by default be available in `./private.key` and `./public.key`.
 You can give the `./public.key` file to any other service that needs to verify the tokens.
 Alternatively, the currently used public key is offered at the [/about endpoint](#get-about).

-You can also provide your own keypair by setting `JTW_PRIVATE_KEY_PATH` and `JTW_PUBLIC_KEY_PATH` in `.env`.
+You can also provide a custom path for the key files by setting `JTW_PRIVATE_KEY_PATH` and `JTW_PUBLIC_KEY_PATH` in `.env`.
+If one or both of the keys can't be found, the keys will be generated.
 By default, the `RS256` algorithm is used, but any other public key algorithm can be used by setting `JWT_ALGORITHM`.

 By default, each token is valid for 120 seconds.
 You can adjust this by setting `JWT_EXPIRES_IN` in `.env`.